mgord9518/aisap/README.md

 ```
 (ai AppImage) RunId() string
 ```
-Returns the AppImage's run ID.
+Returns the AppImage's `run ID`.
 This is a random string of characters used in the mount point and sandboxed temporary directory
 ### (AppImage) AddFiles
 ```
 (ai AppImage) AddFiles(s []string)